Y0dax/azure-stt-subtitles-electron/readme.md

 - In order to make the subtitle window transparant, you can add a color key filer for whichever color you chose the background color of the subtitles to be.
 Default is transparent so try using blue or green.
 - Adjust the similarity and softness until the subtitles appear cleanly without background color.

-> :info: Remember to close the application or source when not in use to save cost of being connected to the STT service.
+> :information_source: Remember to close the application or source when not in use to save cost of being connected to the STT service.

 <br><br>
 # Additional Customizations